SpielmeisterCom/spellDocs/guides/intro_getting_started/README.md

 #### Windows

-Execute the installer you just downloaded and follow the installation instructions it provides.
+Execute the installer you just downloaded and follow the provided installation instructions.

 #### Linux